-Researchers at the University of California at San Diego recently built a machine learning system that predicts what birds are about to sing.
+Researchers at the University of California San Diego recently built a machine learning system that predicts what birds are about to sing.

 If you don't find great practical possibilities, I'll start by telling you that real-time predictive speech synthesis for voice prostheses would already be a great thing.
 But the implications of understanding birdsong could go much further.